cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 The fraudulent use risk shown in {{tab-risks-for-signature-key}} is an enumeration of events having a possibility of being caused by something with a malicious intention, paying attention to the input (operation instruction) to the signature secret key.
 Typically, there is a risk of illegal use due to illegal invasion or impersonation from the outside.

 <!-- TODO: Review needed -->
-Unauthorized use of the signature key is not only direct operation instructions but also unauthorized manipulation in each flow before unsigned data is input to the key management module (Necessary: ​​Names with others).
+Unauthorized use of the signature key is not only direct operation instructions but also unauthorized manipulation in each flow before unsigned data is input to the key management module (Necessary: Names with others).
 For example, illegal use by the following route can be considered.

 - The program of the transaction signature part is falsified and the coin destination and the amount of money are changed.
 The verification process that should be originally performed by the transaction signature unit is invalidated.
 - The pre-signature transaction data created by the transaction creation unit is tampered with and the amount and address are changed.
 Alternatively, pre-signature transaction data that should not be originally created is created and inserted into the input to the transaction signing function.